Dianartemis/SoftDev/howto_utilize_hotkeys.md

 Accurate as of (last update): 2022-10-20

 #### Contributors:
-Diana Akhmedova Pd 7
+Diana Akhmedova, pd 7
-Emily Ortiz Pd 7
+Emily Ortiz, pd 7
-May Qiu Pd 7
+May Qiu, pd 7